ibawt/ibawt.github.io/_posts/2013-10-12-setting-up-some-models.md

 # Simple Associations

-In this tutorial we'll extend what we did in [Tutorial 1]({{ post_url /batman/getting-started/}}) and generate some models for use in our foosball-ladder project.
+In this tutorial we'll extend what we did in [Tutorial 1]({{ post_url /batman/getting-started/}}) and generate some models for use in our foosball-ladder project and use some associations to relate our data.

 ## User authentication